GManTheMarioGuy/no-cursing/README.md

 **DISCLAIMER:** Source files such as .csv files contain profanity.
 Viewer discretion is advised!

+This is project open-source.
+Feel free to contribute!

 # Install
 Install with npm:
 `npm install no-cursing`